PapyrusVIP/isomer/README.md

 **Note:** Requires at least Linux v5.10 which is when the [`sk_lookup`](https://www.kernel.org/doc/html/v5.10/bpf/prog_sk_lookup.html) program type was released.

-#### We wanna hear your feedback, please open issues if you have any feature requests or bug reports!
-Feel free to star the project if you like it :)
+> We want to hear your feedback, please open issues if you have any feature requests or bug reports!
+Feel free to star the project if you like it!

 ## Quickstart